rebeccatraceyt/delphin_lifesavingclub/README.md

 - **QR Codes**
      - Another feature that was looked into was providing unique QR codes with every class purchase.
      - The club is currently looking into implementing this into their registration process, to avoid paperwork methods, and are only in the design stages.
-     - The project time constraint was the deciding factor as the devloper needed to finish the design of the process and learn how to implement it in order to use it.
+     - The project time constraint was the deciding factor as the devloper needed to finish the design of the scanning process and learn how to implement it in order to use it.

 - **Swimmer Profiles**
      - As the club moves away from paperwork methods, integrating into a more technologically minded system (for GDPR reasons), we would want to expand this webshop into providing a 'Swimmer Profile', allowing swimmers to log in to see their progress week-by-week.